Slightly Stoopid: Top of the World and Meanwhile...Back At The Lab (2012–Present)

 The band's seventh studio album, Top of the World, was released on August 14, 2012.
 The seven-piece band continues to explore a variety of styles on Top of the World, with help from some of their biggest influences and heroes including: reggae legends Barrington Levy and Don Carlos of Black Uhuru; "unofficial 8th member" Karl Denson of Greyboy Allstars; longtime band friend and touring partner G. Love; Fishbone frontman Angelo Moore; ex-Jurassic 5 emcee extraordinaire Chali 2na; Dumpstaphunk's Ian Neville; and hit-making singer/songwriter Angela Hunte.
 The album entered the Billboard 200 at a career high #13, as well as on Billboard's Independent Albums chart at #3.
 Top of the World also debuted on Billboard's Rock Albums and Alternative Albums charts with a final position of #4.

+The band released their music video for "Don't Stop," on Valentine's Day of that year.
+The video would win music video of the year at the 2013 San Diego Music Awards.

 Following the album release, the band performed on the "Red Bull Sound Space at KROQ" on August 23, followed by appearances on tastemaker indie music website Daytrotter and SiriusXM.
 The group also appeared on Jimmy Kimmel Live! on September 12 to play their current single, "Top of the World."

+At the end of 2013, C-Money parted ways with the band and was replaced by Andy Geib on trombone & trumpet.

 Slightly Stoopid continued to tour extensively, playing 38 dates in 2014 in cities all across the US.
 Their summer 2014 tour featured G. Love and also Bob Marley's son, Stephen Marley.

 On April 20, 2015, Slightly Stoopid announced via their social media pages and website that they intended to release a new album, entitled Meanwhile...Back At The Lab.
 The album was released on June 30, 2015.
 The album's track list was subsequently published on iTunes.

+The band released the video for "The Prophet," which featured unreleased footage of Sublime's late singer Bradley Nowell which was recorded by Miles' mother Laurie Daniels.
+The video would win Music Video of the Year at the 2015 San Diego Music Awards.

 The band's eighth album, Everyday Life, Everyday People, released on July 13, 2018.
 It topped the Billboard Reggae Albums chart.
 The album features special guests, Italian reggae artist, Alborosie, UB40's Ali Campbell, Chali 2na, Don Carlos (on two tracks), G.Love, and Yellowman.